• Skip to primary navigation

 And when that arch is away from the waterbed and lingering in between, that is (most likely) a confirmed fish.

-If you are good at detecting the fish arches, this average and low-priced fish finder welcome you to operate it at its full potential!
+If you are good at detecting the fish arches, this average and low-priced fish finder welcomes you to operate it at its full potential!

 Fish as Solid Lines or Blob